-If a student is to miss a shift, he/she must inform the Clinic Dean at least 48 hours before his/her scheduled hours.
-All absences must be made up prior to the beginning of the next term
+If a student is to miss a shift, he/she must inform the Clinic Director/Manager at least 48 hours before his/her scheduled hours.
+All absences must be made up prior to the beginning of the next term.

-In case of Excused Absences, it is the intern's responsibility to inform the Clinic Dean at the beginning of the day.
-Lack of attendance on a scheduled day without a phone call is an unexcused absence.
-Unexpected and excessive absences and lack of punctuality are factors included in the performance evaluation of each intern.
-Two unexcused absences will result in an "F" grade for the shift hence no hours will be given.
+It is the student's responsibility to notify the Clinic Dean/ Manager of any excused absence.
+Lack of attendance on a scheduled day without notification is an unexcused absence.
+Unexpected and excessive absences and lack of punctuality are factors included in the performance evaluation of each student.
+Two unexcused absences will result in an "F" grade for the shift hence no hours will be earned.
 Please note that being tardy twice will also be considered as an absence.